Asian tech shares track Nasdaq gains as inflation fears recede

-Japan's tech-heavy Nikkei (.N225) and Taiwan's stock index (.TWII) stood out in the region - where equities were broadly mixed - with gains of 0.8% and 1.2% respectively.
+Japan’s tech-heavy Nikkei and Taiwan’s stock index stood out in the region - where equities were broadly mixed - with gains of 0.8% and 1.2% respectively.

-Chinese blue chips (.CSI) lost 0.8%, however, weighed by financials and capping broader gains in the region.
+Chinese blue chips lost 0.8%, however, weighed by financials and capping broader gains in the region.

-Overall, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) added 0.1%, putting it on track for a 1.9% weekly gain.
-The gauge's tech components (.MIAPJIT00PUS) jumped 0.6% over the day.
+Overall, MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.1%, putting it on track for a 1.9% weekly gain.
+The gauge’s tech components jumped 0.6% over the day.

 Growth stocks led those gains as Treasury yields declined following a weaker-than-expected U.S. business activity reading.
 A pullback in commodity prices, particularly oil, also undermined the thesis for too-hot inflation.

-The Nasdaq Composite (.IXIC) was the big winner, soaring 1.8%, while the Dow Jones Industrial Average (.DJI) posted a 0.6% gain.
+The Nasdaq Composite was the big winner, soaring 1.8%, while the Dow Jones Industrial Average posted a 0.6% gain.

 European stocks looked set to rally at Friday’s open, with Euro Stoxx 50 futures up 0.4% and FTSE futures rising 0.2%.